ArduPilot/ardupilot_wiki/common/source/docs/common-xbstation-telemetry.rst

 Overview
 --------

-`XBStation <https://xbstation.com>`__ Kit is a plug and play hardware to transmites drone data and videos to ground stations or monitoring centers for BVLOS remote operations based on real-time internet connectivity.
+`XBStation <https://xbstation.com>`__ Kit is a plug and play hardware to transmites drone data and videos to ground stations or monitoring centers for BVLOS remote operations based on real-time 4G LTE connectivity.

 Features
 --------